What is pipelining?

 How pipelining works

-Without a pipeline, the processor would get the first instruction from memory and perform the operation it calls for.
+Without a pipeline, a processor would get the first instruction from memory and perform the operation it calls for.
 It would then get the next instruction from memory and so on.
-While fetching the instruction, the arithmetic part of the processor is idle, which means it must wait until it gets the next instruction.
+While fetching the instruction, the arithmetic part of the processor is idle; it must wait until it gets the next instruction.
 This delays processing and introduces latency.

-With pipelining, the next instructions can be fetched even while the processor is performing arithmetic operations.
-These instructions are held in a buffer close to the processor until the operation for each instruction is performed.
-This staging of instruction fetching happens continuously, increasing the number of instructions that can be performed in a given period.
+With pipelining, the next instructions can be fetched while the processor is performing arithmetic operations.
+These instructions are held in a buffer or register close to the processor until the operation for each instruction is performed.
+This staging of instruction fetching happens continuously, increasing the number of instructions completed in a given period.

 Within the pipeline, each task is subdivided into multiple successive subtasks.
 A pipeline phase is defined for each subtask to execute its operations.
-Like a manufacturing assembly line, each stage or segment receives its input from the previous stage and then transfers its output to the next stage.
-The process continues until the processor has executed all the instructions and all subtasks are completed.
+Each stage or segment receives its input from the previous stage, then transfers its output to the next.
+The process continues until the processor has executed all instructions and all subtasks are completed.

 In the pipeline, each segment consists of an input register that holds data and a combinational circuit that performs operations.
-The output of the circuit is then applied to the input register of the next segment of the pipeline.
+The output of the circuit is applied to the input register of the next segment.
 Here are the steps in the process:

 Types of pipelines